 C Assessment of risk: What are the hazards/cause of hazards?
 Who might be harmed and how?
 Control Measures What are we already doing?
 Do you need to do anything else to reduce/ manage this risk?
 Action by who/ when?
-Date completed sharing a room, regularly wash hands and sanitise surfaces when the individual leaves including telephones, keyboards/mice etc. Staff to observe social distancing when using communal equipment such as photocopiers - key pads etc. on copying machines to be wiped with anti-viral wipes after each use OR allow one person only to carry out all photocopying (pupils NOT to use copiers).
+Date completed shared by the smallest possible number of people and establish cleaning rules after each use of another's workstation; avoid use of hot desks and spaces and, where not possible, clean and sanitise workstations between different occupants including shared equipment.
+Keep distance between individuals when speaking or sharing a room, regularly wash hands and sanitise surfaces when the individual leaves including telephones, keyboards/mice etc. Staff to observe social distancing when using communal equipment such as photocopiers - key pads etc. on copying machines to be wiped with anti-viral wipes after each use OR allow one person only to carry out all photocopying (pupils NOT to use copiers).
 Ensure that any keypads or electronic entry systems are regularly sanitised throughout the day where different staff/visitors are entering or leaving the school.
 Plan work to minimise contact between staff and avoid skin-to-skin and face-to-face contact.
 Where possible, staff working together (such as site teams for example) should work side by side or facing away from each other as opposed to face to face.
 Where face-to-face contact is essential, this must be kept to a minimum.
 Consideration will be given to wearing face coverings in this situation.
 As much as possible, keep groups of staff working together in teams that are as small as possible (cohorting).
-Where staff are required to sign in/out, use your own pen and wash your hands immediately after; or, where required to use a touch-screen, a supply of anti-viral wipes will be provided to be used by the visitor to clean the screen after use.
-A bin will be provided for the disposal of the used wipes.
-Reduce transmission through contact with objects that come into school such as post and deliveries and limit Civica trial (Liaise with Kay Mather re.
-KD
+Where staff are required to sign in/out, use your own pen and wash your hands immediately after; or, where required to use a touch-screen, a supply of anti-viral wipes will be provided to be used by the visitor to clean the screen before/after use.
+A bin (lidded and foot operated) will be provided for the disposal of the used wipes.
+Reduce transmission through contact with objects that